nf-core/differentialabundance/docs/usage.md

 quarto preview differentialabundance_report.qmd --execute-params params.yml
 ```

+For a better understanding of Quarto, you can go to the [comprehensive guide](https://quarto.org/docs/guide/).

 ## Shiny app generation

 The pipeline is capable of building, and even deploying (to [shinyapps.io](https://www.shinyapps.io/)) for you a Shiny app built with [ShinyNGS](https://github.com/pinin4fjords/shinyngs).
 There is a basic example running [here](https://pinin4fjords.shinyapps.io/tester/) which shows what this might look like.